Posterior repair

 Summary

-A posterior repair is a major operation usually recommended after simpler treatments have failed.
+A posterior repair is an operation usually recommended after simpler treatments have failed.
 Your bowel should be better supported and you should no longer have a bulge in your vagina.

 For more on how this information was prepared, click here.